ScatteredDrifter/Alnilam-60/README.md

 ---
 ### Current Status: Prototypes arrived; fully tested and working

-- Case Design in Progress // not tested
+- Pcbs are working and protos have been tested

 ---